rschererstm/fragility_chess/README.md

 ## Usage

 1. **Prepare a PGN file** containing exactly one chess game.
 (If multiple games are in the same file, the script only processes the first.)
+[Export your PGN with annotation to get the 'Eval' column]
 2. **Run** the script with:

    ```bash